 The PORTAL PARK PROJECT is located along the Templeton Gap Floodway in the Cragmoore area of Colorado Springs.
 The project is located at the Portal Park Swimming pool, a City Recreation Facility, in Sec.
-29, Tl3S, R66W, within the Pikeview 7.5 Min.
-USGS Quadrangle.
-The Patterson and Busy Bee coal mines were developed in a 15 foot thick seam in the project area in the early 1900's.
-The "Newslope" entry was driven in the 1920's at the project site location to facilitate room-and-pillar mining operations.
+29, T. 13 S., R. 66 W., within the Pikeview 7.5 minute USGS Quadrangle.
+The Patterson and Busy Bee coal mines were developed in a 15 foot thick seam in the project area in the early 1900s.
+The "New-slope" entry was driven in the 1920s at the project site location to facilitate room-and-pillar mining operations.
 Later, as the mine was abandoned, pillar robbing and scavenging operations were conducted through the New Slope, and many rooms were apparently driven directly off it during this period.
-Mine voids thus exist less than 40 feet below the surface in the project area.
+Mine voids thus exist less than 40 feet below the surface in the project area were threatening the integrity of the pool and generating associated risk of sinkhole formation in the vicinity.
+The Inactive Mine Program undertook an aggressive drilling and grouting program to protect this valuable recreational asset for the City of Colorado Springs.